v-imv/apple-landing-page/README.md

 # Apple Website Landing Page

-This is a HTML and CSS recreation of the Apple Website's Landing Page.
+A vanilla HTML & CSS recreation of the Apple Landing Page on Desktop.

 ## Purpose Of This Project

 I undertook this project to:

 - Test out and improve my HTML and CSS skills.
-- Include as a portfolio piece.

 ## How To Access/View